by-student-2017/cif2lammps/README.md

 - If you do not add the option "--read_cifs_pymatgen", no file will be output.
 - A cif file that does not have an occupancy count of 1 must be rewritten so that the occupancy count is 1 at each site and the average occupancy count is also 1.
 - The parameters are listed in "*_constants.py" such as UFF4MOF_constants.py.
 However, pymatgen will naturally stop if there is a parameter that is not listed.
 COF-5.cif is a typical example, where even though there are several Boron parameters, there is no "B" so it stops.
+- "Zeolite temperated carbon (ZTC)" fails as "Killed" after a long calculation.
+Zeolite and other compounds have the same problem.
 - To address these issues, the code and parameters need to be rewritten.
 Note that reference [1] is for MOF, not COF etc. There is still a lot of room for research.
 RASPA (or RASPA2) code is a useful code, but it is not all-purpose.
 It works well from vacuum to atmospheric pressure.
 However, at 10 MPa or 70 MPa, the structure of organic matter shrinks.
 In addition, it is important to note that although it is GCMC, it is not MD.
 This is the reason why the predictions differ from the real world, and there is room for research on these points as well.